 Is there a spot in your yard that you often walk by and think “this spot is pretty boring” or “it would be nice to add a little something here”?
 Well, that happened to me recently and I am loving the small flowerbed that I designed and have now planted flowers in.
 There are so many outside plants and flowers to choose from…something for everyone.
-If the word “gardening” makes you wanna run, hold tight!
+If the word “gardening” makes you want to run, hold tight!
 I have some easy flower bed how to tips on choosing a great spot for some flowers and a few suggestions on really low maintenance plants!
 So grab your gardening supplies and get ready for these flower gardening tips that keep things simple and easy.

 Flower Bed How To Tips To Get You Started